 An implantable loop recorder (ILR) is about the size of one AA battery or a house key.
 Placed just under the skin in the chest, it can record heart rhythms continuously for years.

 Long-term heart rhythm monitoring can capture information about abnormalities that happen only infrequently.
 A standard electrocardiogram, Holter monitor or other event monitors are active only for a few minutes up to about a week.

-If your child has fainting episodes or heart palpitations and other tests haven’t identified a cause, your child’s cardiologist at Norton Children’s Heart Institute may consider this device to capture more information.
+If your child has fainting episodes or heart palpitations and other tests haven’t identified a cause, your child’s cardiologist at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, may consider this device to capture more information.
 The data is transmitted wirelessly to Norton Children’s Heart Institute, where it can be evaluated.